-37¢ Robert Penn Warren
+Robert Penn Warren

-One of the best poets of his generation, Warren was more famous for his novels about the South.
-His works explore the interaction of past and present, the search for individual identity, and the nature of evil.
+Warren’s works explore the interaction of past and present, the search for individual identity, and the nature of evil.
 His book All the King’s Men follows the rise and fall of a ruthless Southern politician.
 It is the most widely read of all his works and won the 1947 Pulitzer Prize for Fiction.

 Warren left Minnesota in 1950, and took a job as a professor of playwriting at Yale.
 Around this time, he began writing poetry again for the first time in years.
 Two of his books of poetry, Promises: Poems, 1954-1956 and Now and Then: Poems, 1976-1978, would go on to win Pulitzer Prizes.
 Warren established himself as a leading literary figure in the country, receiving several prizes and honorary degrees.
 In 1985, he was appointed the first US Poet Laureate.
 He died four years later on September 15, 1989.